tengames/lovely-sms/README.md

     </a>
 </p>

-# Wheel of Fortune
+# Lovely SMS
-The simulation game for the TV game show Wheel of Fortune.
+The small application for sending lovely messages.

 ## Features